10sr/installer_sh/README.md

 This script is intend to make it easy to write automation scripts.
-You can automate installing your great programs or some other useful programs by add some variables and write a function in installer.sh.
+You can automate installing your great programs or some other useful programs by add a few variables and write a function in installer.sh.

 Things installer.sh does not do